 All through my career I wrote.
 Newsletters at the jobs, advertising campaigns, articles for trade magazines and so on.
 In the 1990’s I developed an itch to write screenplays.
 Went to school and took a few courses and yes, I wrote a screenplay and outlined three others.
 Actually pitched “Due Diligence” the screenplay, personally to Oliver Stone.
 He loved the name but did not care for the screenplay or the politics within it.
 I enjoyed the learning experience.

 In 2015 I began writing fiction and converting my screenplays into action, suspense, fictional novels.
 Due Diligence being the first.
 “Operation Black Swan,” release date October 2015, a self-improvement book, “How To Sell” released end of 2015.
 “The Dead Have Secrets.”
 The first three novels deal with political intrigue, espionage and terror.
 John Powers, became a character in Black Swan, followed by The Dead Have Secrets.
 Then, on my way to the third Powers novel, I stopped.
 Its plot dealt with an attack on an Army base in the U.S. It bothered me that I was possibly giving some crazy person, or persons, ideas that could be carried out to inflict terror.
 So, I stopped.
 It was then that I developed the new crime mystery series, with the new characters of; Joey Mancuso and Father Dominic O’Brian.
+Now on my third Mancuso book, Joey and Father Dominic have become favorite of my readers.

 If you see me out and about, you’ll notice me asking for a table for ten, to accommodate my lovely wife, whom I married many, many years ago.
 My lovely daughters Ingrid and Astrid, with my beautiful grandchildren; Robbie, Logan, Dylan and Cameron.
 Did I say ‘ten’?
 I did, need room for my two buddies and best friends, Jose and Todd, the son in laws.